mucommander/mucommander/package/readme.txt

 Improvements:
 - Symbolic links are extracted properly from zip archives to the local file system.
 - Local symbolic links are packed properly into zip and tar archives.
+- Unpacking of 7z archives is now faster and more reliable using a newer native library.

 Localization:
 -